 - A therapist who can clinically weigh in around how your child may best be supported during the divorce and custody process.

 - May make recommendations surrounding ways your child copes.
 A therapist can reinforce the voice of your child during custody agreements so that it does not get lost in the shuffle.

 If you are in the midst of custody agreements, and suspect that your child may need the support of a therapist, your attorney may be able to recommend a professional who can help.

 By accessing a family lawyer Bloomington, IL trusts, you will be able to get a clear picture of the road that may lie ahead.
 Not only will can represent in your case, they may also be able to make recommendations that ensure your child is doing okay during the process.
 A therapist may prove to be invaluable to your child during such a difficult time.

-Thank you to our friends and contributors at Pioletti & Pioletti Attorneys at Law for their insight into family law.
+Thank you to our friends Pioletti & Pioletti Attorneys at Law for their insight into family law.